Partnerships for Innovation: Accelerating Innovation Research- Technology Transfer (PFI:AIR-TT)

 October 11, 2016

-Please see the solicitation for eligibility requirements.
-Proposals will be reviewed in accordance with NSF Intellectual Merit and Broader Impact criteria.
+Proposals are reviewed in accordance with NSF Intellectual Merit and Broader Impacts criteria.

 - The strength of the discussion of the market need and how the innovation has the potential to offer a competitive solution or competitive advantage.